PodMov Daily: Thursday, January 9

 Among yesterday’s announcements at the Consumer Electronics Show in Las Vegas was a new product: Spotify Ad Insertion, or SAI.
 The technology allows real-time insertion “based on what it knows about its users, like where they’re located, what type of device they use, and their age, similarly to how the broader web operates.”

 “Targeted advertising remains new ground for podcasts, and the announcement sets Spotify up to potentially branch out beyond its own shows and begin placing ads in other networks’ content,” Carman writes.
-“If it catches on, Spotify could become a full-blown podcast ad network.”more from the verge
+“If it catches on, Spotify could become a full-blown podcast ad network.”

 Podnews reports that according to Morgan Stanley’s 6th Annual Audio Entertainment Survey, “Spotify is now the most popular podcast platform in the US, claiming 24% of podcast listeners surveyed used Spotify while 21% used Apple Podcasts.”
 The results of the online survey, which polled a “nationally representative 1,961 US adults,” were announced in a private note for investors.

 “The research also claims that people are finding it harder to discover new podcasts, not easier,” observes James Cridland.
 This finding is consistent with last year’s.
-According to a January 2019 article, the 5th annual survey sought to “ascertain whether the issue is awareness or discovery, and found that about a quarter of podcast listeners have a hard time finding the podcasts they want.”by the numbers
+According to a January 2019 article, the 5th annual survey sought to “ascertain whether the issue is awareness or discovery, and found that about a quarter of podcast listeners have a hard time finding the podcasts they want.”

 “As the business and demands of journalism continue changing rapidly, one constant remains — reporting,” writes Poynter’s Kristen Hare.
 For podcasters, sharp reporting skills can make a world of difference in a show’s quality.